 |UCAS - time to apply|

-The main UCAS deadline is January 15th 2020.
-We are now taking applications for the fourth intake of our integrated BA/MArt in Animation, Games and VFX - first launched in September 2016.
-So don't delay - get your application in now.
+The UCAS deadline for Escape Studios is 26 January 2022.
+We are now welcoming applications for the sixth intake of our integrated BA/MArt in Animation, Games and VFX - first launched in September 2016.
+But don't delay - apply before January if you can.

-It's a good idea to apply on time, or even early, as places are strictly limited.
-One of the most common questions I get asked by prospective students is: "should I wait to apply until I have finished my portfolio?"
-The answer is no. Get your UCAS application in early, and worry about your portfolio later.
-You'll have plenty of time before attending one of our Creative Workshops to pull your portfolio together.
+Don't wait to apply - early applications will be first to be interviewed, and will be first in line.
+One of the most common questions I get asked by prospective students is this: "Should I wait to apply to Escape Studios until I have finished my portfolio?"
+The answer is no - get your UCAS application in promptly, and then worry about your portfolio later.
+You will have plenty of time before attending one of our Creative Workshops to pull your portfolio together.

-The official UCAS deadline is 15 January, but we're already receiving applications, and it's a good idea to get yours in early.
+The official extended UCAS deadline is 26 January 2022, but it's a good idea to get yours in early.
 Applying early is a good thing; it shows us you have drive and commitment, and that you are well-organised - all good qualities for a career in the creative industries.
 It will also get you an early spot on one of our Creative Workshops.

 About Escape Studios